 Dover Marine had signs in French, but not including a translation of the station name.
 It is believed that Dover Priory had similar.

-London Paddington has a welcome poster in French, but not including a translation of the station name.
+Folkestone Harbour had signs in French, but not including a translation of the station name.
+The restored station has reinstated them.

-Newhaven Marine had a warning sign in French, but not including a translation of the station name.
+Hampden Park had warning signs in French, but not including a translation of the station name.

 Newtondale station was temporarily renamed for a special event in 1991